 Child First now serves families in Palm Beach County, Florida and throughout Connecticut and North Carolina.

 Child First’s cost-effective intervention is projected to prevent the need for physical and psychiatric hospitalization, foster care, special education, and incarceration.

 Child First has been recognized by the Coalition for Evidence-Based Policy, Social Impact Exchange, Harvard Center on the Developing Child, Pew Home Visiting Campaign, Zero to Three, National Conference of State Legislators, and Connecticut and American Hospital Associations.

-In 2021, 88 Families were served with children birth to 6 years old.
+In 2022, 253 children and 219 adults were served with children birth to six years old.

-This program also received two national accreditations from Child First and the Council on Accreditation (COA) for children and families.
+This program also received two national accreditations from Child First and the Council on Accreditation (COA) for children and families in 2020.

 WE ARE GRATEFUL FOR THEIR SUPPORT

 Let Us Help You

 If you would like to learn more about Child First, please call Stephanie Drennan, LMFT, Clinical Director: